infews/infews.github.io/source/articles/2020-09-24-covid-19-inspired-meal-planning.html.md

 Planning is now a simple pass over the Choice Views, looking at what we like but have not done recently.
 Pick 4-5, iterate.
 Option anxiety reduced.
 It's also easy to answer, "DIDN'T WE JUST HAVE THAT?"

 What did I learn?
 A spreadsheet is a great place to start with any new app that is data-related.
 There's a threshold you cross where project's complexity begs for multiple tabs, conditional logic, and *gasp* queries.
-When you see that threshold, taking a look at [Airtable][airtable], or maybe the newly announced [Google Tables][gt], is a good investment.
+When you see that threshold, taking a look at [Airtable][airtable], or maybe the newly announced Google Tables[^1], is a good investment.

+[^1]: Edited 2026.06.23, [Google Tables][gt], an experimental competitor to Airtable, was shut down at the end of 2025.